xyztavo/xyztavo/README.md

 ###

-<p align="left">I'm a based Brazilian Go and JS dev , writing clean code, breaking stuff (sometimes on purpose), and chasing the perfect coffee-to-code ratio.
-Let's make some magic happen! 🚀✨</p>
+<p align="left">based brazilian GO and JS dev , writing shitty code, breaking stuff (sometimes on purpose), and creating the worst apps on existance🚀✨</p>

 ###